metio/terraform-provider-k8s/docs/data-sources/limitador_kuadrant_io_limitador_v1alpha1_manifest.md

 Required:

-- `requests` (String) Storage Resource requests to be used on the PersistentVolumeClaim.
-To learn more about resource requests see: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (String) Storage Resource requests to be used on the PersistentVolumeClaim.To learn more about resource requests see:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/